wp-plugins/frontier-post/trunk/readme.txt

 = Known Issues and limitations =
 * No Custom Fields
-* Supports only published state - New posts are published immediately!.
 * Only for standard posts, not custom post types
-* If limited administrator access is select for a profile in Theme My Login, media uploads will fail for this profile.
+* If limited administrator access is selected for a profile in Theme My Login, media uploads will fail for this profile.

+= Widgets =
+* Widgets are not cached as content is based on current logged in user.
+* Widget queries are index optimized, but queries will execute each time they are shown.
+* Might have a performance impact on large blogs with high activity.
+ * Consider not to place widgets on front page.
+* If you experience performance issues with widgets, create a support issue (preferably with suggestions to remedy this :) )

 = Testing =